 (1) A → ◊ A.

-Informally, (1) expresses the principle that if an agent performs an action, then he has the ability to perform this action.
+Informally, (1) expresses the principle that if an agent performs an action, then she has the ability to perform this action.
 This is, Kenny argues, false of ability.

 (2) ◊(A ∨ B) → (◊A ∨ ◊B).

-But this response is unsatisfactory for two reasons.
-First, its viability hangs on the viability of the distinction between specific and general abilities, which remains an open matter.
-Second, even if this distinction is a good one, the restricted possibility view of ability plausibly aspires to be an account ultimately of all ability claims, including claims about general abilities.
+But this response is subject, in the present context, to the following concern.
+Even if we allow ourselves the distinction between general and specific abilities, the restricted possibility view of ability plausibly aspires to be an account ultimately of all ability claims, including claims about general abilities.
 And if possibility does indeed require this sort of entailment by actuality, then that aspiration is one that could not be satisfied.

 A better response denies that modal logics on which (1) is true, namely any system as strong as or stronger than the system T, are the right logics for modeling ability.
-To deny this is still to allow for a treatment of ability within the possible worlds framework adopted by Kratzer and Lewis.
+To deny this is still to allow for a treatment of ability within the framework of possible worlds.
 Notably, the modal logic K is not one on which (1) is true.
 A natural response to Kenny's first point, then, is to say that K, rather than T or some stronger system, is the correct modal logic of ability.

 This response is not available, however, in response to Kenny's second objection.
 Recall that objection was that (2) is true of possibility but not of ability.
 Here the retreat to weaker modal logics will not work, since (2) is provable on the weakest standard modal logic, namely K. Yet the parallel claim does not seem true of ability.
 Kenny gives the following example: